AllenCellModeling/aics_dask_utils/scripts/README.md

 ## check_aics_cluster.py

-A script to run deep checks on the AICS SLURM cluster and it's interactions with Dask.
+A script to run deep checks on the AICS SLURM cluster and its interactions with Dask.
 It checks:
 * All SLURM nodes (or at least many SLURM nodes)
 * `distributed.Client.wait_for_workers` to ensure that all nodes start up as workers